 6.1 Methods

 Software testing is based on requirements and specifications of design.
-There are some common and mature testing methods in software engineering and we briefly introduce and apply some methods to our learning resource search engine.
+There are some common and mature testing methods in software engineering, and we briefly introduce and apply some methods to our learning resource search engine.

 6.1.1 Black-box Testing